exilium-com/DrTodo/READMEexample.md

 # Markdown Files

-By default, DrTodo will look for any lists formatted as GitHub-style task lists in any Markdown files it reads.
+By default, DrToDo will look for any lists formatted as GitHub-style task lists in any Markdown files it reads.

 For example a file containing this: